voku/portable-utf8/README.md

 ## is_binary(int|string $input, bool $strict): bool
 <a href="#voku-php-readme-class-methods">↑</a>
-Check if the input is binary... (is look like a hack).
+Check if the input is binary.

+.. (is look like a hack).

 EXAMPLE: <code>UTF8::is_binary(01); // true</code>